eonx-com/easy-monorepo/packages/EasyStandard/docs/ecs/sniffs.md

 #### Exceptions

 ##### [\EonX\EasyStandard\Sniffs\Exceptions\ThrowExceptionMessageSniff][9]
-Exception message must be either a variable or a translation message, started with one of valid prefixes.
+Exception message must be either a variable or a translation message, starting with a valid prefix.
 ```php
 // incorrect
 throw new \Exception('Incorrect message');